-- 3. Donation agreements for major gifts of \$5 million or more that include substantial obligations for the University beyond complying with the donor's intent regarding use of the donated funds.
+- 1. Sale of University assets, defined as all sales of University owned real property, including land and buildings, and sales of other University assets with a value exceeding \$10 million.
+This provision does not apply to the sale of property donated to the University of Utah earmarked for immediate sale and valued at less than \$1 million. - Construction and renovation projects with an estimated cost exceeding \$250,000, regardless of funding source. - 3.
+Donation agreements for major gifts of \$5 million or more that include substantial obligations for the University beyond complying with the donor's intent regarding use of the donated funds.
 For example, this would include agreements obligating the University to provide substantial non-gift resources for ongoing programs.
-It also includes all donations associated with naming (a) any building; or (b) any component part of a building that has a value of \$50,000 or more. - 4.
-Outsourcing major existing operational functions that involve annual expenditures or revenues exceeding \$5 million and/or involving displacement of more than 50 University employees in a single unit. - 5.
-Creation of new University owned legal entities, including foundation, non-profit organizations, external joint ventures, and other legal entities to be owned in whole or in part by the University. - 6.
-Employment agreements for Vice Presidents, General Counsel and the Director of Athletics that have a duration of three years or more and that contain provisions for termination other than "serving at the pleasure of the president." - 7.
-Appointments of faculty, officers of the administration (except for the University President), and deans and administrators with faculty appointments (categories A, B, and C as outlined in University policy 2-0). - 8.
-The issuance of all bonds and certificates of participation. - 9.
+It also includes all donations associated with naming (a) any building; or (b) any component part of a building that has a value of \$50,000 or more. - Outsourcing major existing operational functions that involve annual expenditures or revenues exceeding \$5 million and/or involving displacement of more than 50 University employees in a single unit. - 5.
+Creation of new University owned legal entities, including foundation, nonprofit organizations, external joint ventures, and other legal entities to be owned in whole or in part by the University. - 6.
+Employment agreements for Vice Presidents, General Counsel and the Director of Athletics that have a duration of three years or more and that contain provisions for termination other than "serving at the pleasure of the president." - Appointments of faculty, officers of the administration (except for the University President), and deans and administrators with faculty appointments (categories A, B, and C as outlined in Policy 5-001).

+- 8. The issuance of all bonds and certificates of participation. - 9.
 All contracts, including leases and debt transactions, that obligate the University to pay an aggregate amount under the agreement of \$10 million or more.
 This provision does not apply to investment transactions.
-The University shall make a report of the previous month's investment transactions at each Board of Trustees meeting. - 10.
-Establishment of bank accounts and authorized signers, as described in University Policy 3-4. - 11.
-University tuition and mandatory student fees which require approval by the Board of Regents.
+The University shall make a report of the previous month's investment transactions at each Board of Trustees meeting. - Establishment of bank accounts and authorized signers, as described in Policy 3-051. - 11.
+University tuition and mandatory student fees which require approval by the Board of Regents. - IV.
+Rules, Procedures, Guidelines, Forms and other Related Resources